 Day three, sea cliffs plunge beneath your feet.
 The same way they've done for eons.
 Front row seats to their epic vista are worthy of today's longer kilometres.
 Look across to Tasman Island as you take on the challenge of scaling The Blade at Cape Pillar.
 The track returns to Munro, allowing you to leave your pack at the cabin and walk out and back with a light day pack.
 Continue on through fragrant forest and heathland to Retakunna cabin.
 Restorative views of Mount Fortescue – tomorrow’s climb – fade into your final nightfall.

 Rise early for the final climb, Mount Fortescue, before venturing out to the tip of Cape Hauy.
 Here, you may catch a glimpse of brave rock climbers tackling the Totem Pole and other dolerite columns, while islands rise up from the sea.
 It's mostly downhill from this point, where the white sands of Fortescue Bay below beg for a bracing swim.
 Dry off just in time for your return bus trip to Port Arthur.
-Bus transfer from Fortescue Bay back to Port Arthur Historic Site takes 30 minutes and you can choose from 2:00 and 4:00pm daily (3:00pm and 4:00pm from May 2018).
+Bus transfer from Fortescue Bay back to Port Arthur Historic Site takes 30 minutes and you can choose from 2:30 and 4:00pm daily (from Oct 1, 2018 onwards).